NVlabs/FPSci/docs/general_config.md

 # General Configuration Parameters
 FPSci offers a number of different [`.Any` file](./AnyFile.md) configurable parameters that can be set at either the "experiment" or "session" level.
 This document describes these parameters and gives examples of their usage.
+Note that any value specified at both the "experiment" and "session" level will use the value specified by the session level.

 ## Settings Version
 | Parameter Name     |Units| Description                                                        |